COVID-19 Visiting Guidelines

 - Children or grandchildren of our patients are welcome to visit by pre-arrangement.
-They must wear masks and be accompanied by a parent or guardian
+They must wear face coverings and be accompanied by a parent or guardian

-- Any visitors showing signs of COVID-19 should not visit
+- Any visitors showing signs of COVID-19 should phone the hospice to discuss visiting

 - Do not arrive to the hospice unannounced and please check with Nurse in Charge on 01355 202020 prior to visiting

 - All visitors will be asked to have their temperature checked and recorded on arrival

 - All visitors, including children aged 5 and over, must undertake a Lateral Flow Test prior to each visit.
 Visitors to provide evidence of a negative test prior to admission.